 If you’re reading this, you probably already know if a Vespa is for you.
 If you can afford a Vespa then go for it.
 Don’t pass on what you love to save a little money.
 You’ll never regret spending a bit more for a machine this nice.
 However if you’re simply after a frugal way to get around then look at the Japanese and Taiwan makers.

-OWNER REVIEWS (2) - Browse Vespa Primavera Reviews REVIEW - Add Your Review
+OWNER REVIEWS (3) - Browse Primavera Owner Reviews REVIEW - Add Your Review

 * Great fuel injected motor